This strong, multipurpose tarp is tough enough to use for many years.

 This simple and low-cost tarp is perfect for having on hand any time you need the extra protection.

-It uses a ripstop fabric with a lamination on both sides which make it waterproof and help with durability.
+It uses a ripstop fabric with a lamination on both sides which makes it waterproof and helps with durability.
 It has 12 rust-resistant grommets spread around the edges and reinforced corners.
 It comes in a 10-by-8-foot size and a 10-by-12-foot size.

 It’s a little too heavy for backpackers looking to take long, multi-day hikes.

-This thick, tough tarp is what you need for consistent, rough use.
+This thick, tough tarp is what you need if you plan on using it for consistent and rough use.

-This thick, tough tarp is what you need for consistent, rough use.
+This thick, tough tarp is what you need if you plan on using it for consistent and rough use.

 It’s double-laminated for toughness and waterproofing, plus it’s UV-resistant to maintain its quality while being left in direct sunlight.
 The edges have rope-reinforced hems and there’s a grommet every foot and a half.
 It comes in 15 sizes.